AttackOnJasper/University-notes/psych253/psych253.md

 		- in video game, more likely to shoot black people
 - Implicit and Explicit Stereotyping
 	- Implicit stereotyping: occur outside our awareness
-	- Study (Spencer, Fein, Wolfe, Fong, 1998): word completion task; more negative words given black faces flashed
+	- Study (Spencer, Fein, Wolfe, Fong, 1998): word completion task; more negative words given black faces flashed + negative feedback on an IQ test
 	- Study (Sinclair and Kunda, 1999)
 - Changing Prejudice and Stereotyping